Philadelphia

 With 17 four-year universities and colleges in the city, Philadelphia is one of the nation's leading centers for higher education and academic research.
+As of 2023, the Philadelphia metropolitan area had a gross metropolitan product of US$557.6 billion and is home to 13 Fortune 500 corporate headquarters.
+Metropolitan Philadelphia ranks as one of the nation's Big Five tech venture capital hubs, facilitated by its proximity central to both the financial ecosystems of New York City and the regulatory environment of Washington, D.C.
+Metropolitan Philadelphia is also a biotechnology hub and has garnered the nickname "Cellicon Valley" for its central role in the development of immunotherapies to treat different cancers.
+The Philadelphia Stock Exchange, owned by Nasdaq since 2008, is the nation's oldest stock exchange and a global leader in options trading.
+30th Street Station, an important national railway crossroads, is the third-busiest Amtrak rail hub in the U.S., handling over 5.5 million passengers in 2025.
+In part aided by its central Mid-Atlantic U.S. geolocation, Philadelphia International Airport has become the largest transatlantic hub for American Airlines.
+The city's multimodal transportation and logistics infrastructure also includes the expanding PhilaPort seaport, and Interstate 95, the spine of the north–south highway axis linking the cities of the U.S. Eastern Seaboard.

+Philly has a culturally and philanthropically active LGBTQ+ community.
+The city has also played an influential historic and ongoing role in the development and evolution of American music, especially R&B, soul, and rock.
 The city hosts more outdoor sculptures and murals than any other city in the nation.
 Fairmount Park, when combined with adjacent Wissahickon Valley Park in the same watershed, has an area of 2052 acres, representing one of the nation's largest urban parks and the world's 55th largest.
 With five professional sports teams and one of the nation's most loyal and passionate fan bases, Philadelphia is often ranked as the nation's best city for professional sports fans.
-The city has a culturally and philanthropically active LGBTQ+ community.
-Philadelphia also has played an influential historic and ongoing role in the development and evolution of American music, especially R&B, soul, and rock.

-As of 2023, the Philadelphia metropolitan area had a gross metropolitan product of US$557.6 billion and is home to 13 Fortune 500 corporate headquarters.
-Metropolitan Philadelphia ranks as one of the nation's Big Five venture capital hubs, facilitated by its proximity to both the financial ecosystems of New York City and the regulatory environment of Washington, D.C.
-Metropolitan Philadelphia is also a biotechnology hub.
-The Philadelphia Stock Exchange, owned by Nasdaq since 2008, is the nation's oldest stock exchange and a global leader in options trading.
-30th Street Station, the city's primary rail station, is the third-busiest Amtrak hub in the nation with over 4.1 million passengers in 2023.
-The city's multimodal transportation and logistics infrastructure includes Philadelphia International Airport, the PhilaPort seaport, and Interstate 95, a primary component of the north–south highway system along the U.S. East Coast.

 Philadelphia is a city of many firsts, including the nation's first library (1731), hospital (1751), medical school (1765), national capital (1774), university (by some accounts) (1779), central bank (1781), stock exchange (1790), zoo (1874), and business school (1881).
-Philadelphia contains 67 National Historic Landmarks, including Independence Hall.
+Philadelphia hosts 67 National Historic Landmarks, including Independence Hall.
 From the city's 17th century founding through the present, Philadelphia has been the birthplace of or home to many prominent and influential Americans.

 History

 Native peoples

-Prior to the arrival of Europeans in the early 17th century, the Lenape, an Indian tribe also known as the Delaware Indians, lived in the village of Shackamaxon in present-day Philadelphia and the surrounding area.
+Before the arrival of Europeans in the early 17th century, the Lenape, an Indian tribe also known as the Delaware Indians, lived in the village of Shackamaxon in present-day Philadelphia and the surrounding area.
 The Lenape historically lived along the Delaware River watershed, western Long Island, and the Lower Hudson Valley.
 (Note: Description of the Lenape peoples (Delaware nations) historic territories inside the divides of the frequently mountainous landforms flanking the Delaware River's drainage basin.
 These terrains encompass from South to North and then counter-clockwise: